Background pattern

 • kidney failure

-• reduction in the number of white blood cells (which fight infection)
+• reduced number of white blood cells (which fight infection)

 • sudden death

-• reduction in the number of a subgroup of white blood cells (neutrophils)
+• reduced number of a subgroup of white blood cells (neutrophils)

 • sleep disorder

-• newborns may show the following: agitation, increased or decreased muscle tone, tremor, somnolence, respiratory or feeding problems
+• newborns may show the following: agitation, increased or decreased muscle tone, tremors, drowsiness, respiratory or feeding problems

-In elderly patients with dementia, there has been a small increase in the number of deaths in patients taking antipsychotic medications compared to those not taking them.
+In elderly patients with dementia, a small increase in the number of deaths has been reported in patients taking schizophrenia medications compared to those who did not take them.

-• feeling agitated and unable to remain still
+• feeling of agitation and inability to remain still

 • headache